-1. Lawfulness, transparency and fairness
+Lawfulness, transparency and fairness

-School must have a legitimate reason to hold the data.
-We explain this in the Data Privacy Notices on the website.
+Schools must have a legitimate reason to hold the data, we explain this in the Data Privacy Notices.
 We often ask for consent to use data about a pupil for a particular purpose.
 If you wish to withdraw consent, we have a form to complete to allow us to process your request.
-There are some instances where you cannot withdraw consent as explained in 'Data Subjects' Rights'.
+There are some times when you cannot withdraw consent, as explained in 'Data Subjects' Rights'.

-2. Collect data for a specific purpose and use for that purpose
+Collect data for a specific purpose and use it for that purpose